Is India's oldest party really out of cash?

 According to election watchdog Association For Democratic Reforms (ADR), the Congress had an income of $33m (£24.7m) in 2017.

-While this may not seem like a small amount, it's far lesser than what was declared by the ruling Bharatiya Janata Party (BJP), which is the richest with an income of $151.5m.
+While this may not seem like a small amount, it's far less than what was declared by the ruling Bharatiya Janata Party (BJP), which is the richest with an income of $151.5m.

 The Congress is still India's second richest party, but its income in 2017 shows a decrease by $5.3m.
 The BJP's income, on the other hand, had more than doubled from what it earned in 2016.